theodo/TheodoEvolutionLegacyWrapperBundle/Resources/doc/autoloading.rst

 **NOTE:** if you want to use the autoloader of Composer your ``AppKernel`` class  must extend the ``EvolutionKernel``, see `the installation documentation`_.

-.. _the installation documentation: ../../README.md
+.. _the installation documentation: index.rst#configuration

 Example